 Over lockdown, Eimear maintained her sanity by channelling many days of frustrating despondency into writing, and she has amassed hundreds of short stories, nature writing, observational pieces and even poems as a result.
 She might say, if asked, that her greatest achievement has been maintaining this unexpected love affair with writing, even on those days when it doesn't much like her.

-You can find out more about Eimear on her website(this will open in a new window).
+You can find out more about Eimear on her website.

 When her monologue came to an end they sat in silence.
 She supposed he was holding the space for her to say more, but she didn't.
 He stretched back in his chair and looked up at the ceiling rose.